ABOUT THE PHOTOGRAPHER

 I enjoy the simple things in life.
 I am a person who is not motivated by money or fame.
 I am motivated by experiences and memories.
 My idea of a successful life is one that I can look back on later in the form of a photo album, re-living all the places I’ve traveled to and all the people I’ve met; all the cultures I learned about, and all the various aspects of life I’ve experienced.

 + I am a weird combination of homebody and adventurer.
-I am equally happy spending a weekend backpacking in the mountains as I would be binge watching Parks and Rec or It’s Always Sunny in Philadelphia all day.
+I am equally happy spending a weekend backpacking in the mountains as I would be binge watching Parks and Rec or It’s Always Sunny in Philadelphia.

 + I have an amazing Corgi named Tucker.
-He is the best dog that ever dogged, and he sometimes comes along with me on my mountain engagement sessions or consults.
+He is the best dog that ever dogged, and he sometimes comes along with me on my mountain engagement sessions.
 Tucker needs to see the world!

 + I worked many jobs before photography.
 I have worked as an EMT on an ambulance, as well as a firefighter for a short time.
-I have worked everything from manual labor to construction to warehouse work.
-When I discovered photography, I was a college student who had a Biology major and $50,000 of student loan debt.
-I still have one of those things.
+I have worked everything from manual labor and construction to warehouse work.
+When I discovered photography, I was a college student with a Biology major and $50,000 of student loan debt.
+Everyone’s path is different

 + I think National Parks are America’s greatest contribution to the world, and something we should always support and protect.
-You haven’t experienced the great outdoors (And fear!) until you’ve accidentally snuck up on an 8′ tall moose in the backcountry.
+You haven’t experienced the great outdoors (And fear!) until you’ve accidentally snuck up on an 8′ tall moose in the backcountry of Alaska.

 + You don’t have to watch your language or what you talk about around me.
 I am impossible to offend, and you wouldn’t believe the things I have overheard at weddings.
 I believe life is too short to worry about being anything other than ‘you’.
 The more comfortable you are around me, the better your photos will be.